dentolos19/finn/README.md

 ## 🫂 Project Information

-Develop a solution that empowers the ageing population to achieve a financially secure retirement as the country becomes more affluent.
+**Problem Statement**: Develop a solution that empowers the ageing population to achieve a financially secure retirement as the country becomes more affluent.

-### Tech Stack

-#### Frontend

-- Node.js
-- Next.js
-- React
-- Material UI

-#### Backend

-- Python
-- SQLite
-- Torch

 ### Team Members